Wildlife Conservation - Tracking with LPWAN Technology

 The fight against it is challenging, as most areas are enormous with minimal infrastructure, tight financial resources and ongoing corruption.

-The number of poached rhinos in South Africa has been in a steady decrease since 2015.
+The number of poached rhinos in South Africa has been on a steady decrease since 2015.
 Unfortunately, this number has been rising again since the Corona Virus hit South Africa.
 Poachers now have more chances to poach as the tourism traffic has decreased.

 The park mentioned in this article is a private game reserve in the Limpopo area in South Africa, where Lukas Schefer from Volunteering Africa works as a ranger during his holidays.
 As the popularity lies with the Kruger National Park, private Game Reserves do not receive financial support from the government.
 Therefore finance resources are tight and available money needs to be invested carefully.